TDToolbox/BTD-Docs/md/NK-Unity/btd6/NKHook6/How to create Visual Studio project.md

 ## Having issues?
 1. Make sure you have the latest [.Net Framework](https://dotnet.microsoft.com/download/dotnet-framework).
 You need at least .NET Framework 4.7.2 and up
 2. Make sure you get [Visual Studio Community Edition](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16).
 If you're making your mod using C# and not one of the other scripting methods, you **CAN'T** use Visual Studio Code, and you **HAVE** to use Visual Studio Community and better.
+3. If our Mod Manager is not working for you, download MelonLoader [manually](https://github.com/HerpDerpinstine/MelonLoader/releases/latest)